-The Bradfield launch at Cahone is the start of what can be a trip of 19 miles down to the Mountain Sheep Point Recreation Area near Dove Creek, or 47 miles to Slick Rock, or 28 miles from Mountain Sheep to Slick Rock, but the latter would entail a 5.5 mile slog on an unimproved county mountain road (CR 10) coming out of the Town of Dove Creek.
+The Bradfield launch near Cahone is the start of what can be a trip of 19 miles down to the Mountain Sheep Point Recreation Area east of Dove Creek, or 47 miles to Slick Rock, or 28 miles from Mountain Sheep to Slick Rock, but the latter would entail a 5.5 mile slog on an unimproved county mountain road (CR 10) coming out of the Town of Dove Creek.
 The same would be true for a trip ending at Mountain Sheep Rec Area.
 Cahone and Dove Creek are both in Dolores County.
 Slick Rock is in San Miguel County.
 From Bradfield, the topography begins as gently sloping canyon walls covered with oakbruash and other indigenous shrubs.
 After a few miles the canyon walls get steeper, the canyons get deeper and sandstone, with its reddish luster, is everywhere.
 Flat ledges along the riverbanks are covered with Douglas fir and Ponderosa pine trees.
 The scenery is simply beautiful everywhere you look.
 But, looks can be deceiving.
-This section is the most technical whitewater to be found on the Dolores River, though most of the run is straight-forward Class II to III rapids.
+This section contains the most technical whitewater to be found on the Dolores River, though most of the run is straight-forward Class II to III rapids.
 The run starts in a forested setting and ends in a high desert that is home to yucca, various cacti and shrubs, Pinyon-Juniper trees and a drier canyon with decidely desert colors contrasting the reds and greens of the first few miles.

 Groups are limited to 25 people.
-Permits are not requierd, but boaters must sign in at the put-in.
+Permits are not required, but boaters must sign in at the put-in.
 Campsites are abundant, but this section is very popular, so finding a good campsite is not always easy.
 Campsites are available on a first-come basis, but be sure to read the discussion regarding camping etiquette in the "Campgrounds and Accommodations" section below.
 Memorial Day weekend will be the most crowded time for the Dolores, and it is essential to be courteous and considerate of others, both on the river and in establishing and maintaining campsites.
 Another option is to start a trip in the middle of the week when fewer groups will be there.

 Dolores and San Miguel Counties, Colorado, near the western edge of the San Juan National Forest northwest of Dolores.
 Durango is a few miles to the southeast.
 The West Dolores, Animas, Piedra and San Miguel Rivers all flow nearby.